 Week 23: Preterm viability begins at 23 weeks, though few babies survive at this age.

 Week 28: Survival rates rise to 80%, though many babies born between 24 and 28 weeks have lasting effects.

 Week 32: This is the magic number.
 Babies born at or around 32 weeks and onward generally have no lasting effects from preterm labor and the survival rate is nearly 100%.

 How can I ease the worry during my pregnancy after miscarriage?

 Unfortunately, no matter what you do chances are you’re gonna worry.
-Try your best to relax and keep in mind that you did not do anything to cause your last loss, and if its going to happen no amount of worrying will change that– worry or not.
+Try your best to relax and keep in mind that you didn’t do anything to cause your last loss, and if its going to happen no amount of worrying will change that.